 Wayfarers Australia was founded in 1997 by Judith Clingan AM.
 While choral singing is the main activity, instrumental music, drama, dance and puppetry are also included.
 Repertoire ranges from early European music, through the accepted masterpieces of choral music, to folk songs and contemporary choral music and music theatre.

 Performed by A Chorus of Women and Wayfarers Australia, ‘Reconciliation’ is an excerpt from Glenda Cloughley’s story song, The Gifts of the Furies.
 This new epic performance work speaks into the social and ethical crisis of climate change through a retelling of The Oresteia by the Athenian master poet Aeschylus.
 The terrifying consequences of people raising the law of civilisation above the law of Earth and Sky are redressed when Ethos, the young divinity of Civilised Wisdom, listens and responds properly to The Furies, who represent the awesome divinity of Nature.

-Read 'Reconciliation' (PDF 12kb) from The Gifts of the Furies, Glenda Cloughly, 2009
+From The Gifts of the Furies, Glenda Cloughly, 2009